 In this stage students take increasing responsibility for planning and executing their work.
-They extend their calculating skills to fractions, percentages and decimals and begin to understand the importance of proportional reasoning.
+They extend their calculating skills to fractions, percentages, and decimals while beginning to understand the importance of proportional reasoning.
 They are beginning to use algebraic techniques and symbols with confidence.
 They generate and solve simple equations and study linear functions and their corresponding graphs.
 They begin to use deduction to manipulate algebraic expressions.
 Pupils progress from a simple understanding of the features of shape and space to using definitions and reasoning to understand geometrical objects.
 As they encounter simple algebraic and geometric proofs, they begin to understand reasoned arguments.
 They communicate mathematics in speech and a variety of written forms, explaining their reasoning to others.
 They study handling data through practical activities and are introduced to a quantitative approach to probability.
 Pupils work with increasing confidence and flexibility to solve unfamiliar problems.
 They develop positive attitudes towards mathematics and increasingly make connections between different aspects of mathematics.

 Students deepen and extend their own musical interests and skills.
-They perform and compose music in different styles with increasing understanding of musical devices, processes and contextual influences.
+They perform music in different styles with increasing understanding of musical devices, processes and contextual influences.
 They work individually and in groups of different sizes and become increasingly aware of different roles and contributions of each member of the group.
 They actively explore specific genres, styles and traditions from different times and cultures with increasing ability to discriminate, think critically and make connections between different areas of knowledge.